comparison guide

 Goodcall

 For a full-service veterinary practice, the limitations are structural.
-Goodcall lacks native IDEXX Cornerstone integration -- connections to veterinary PMS systems typically require Zapier or manual configuration.
-The platform has no veterinary-specific emergency triage training, meaning after-hours calls from distressed pet owners are handled the same way as a boarding inquiry.
+Like VantaWeb, Goodcall does not offer a verified direct IDEXX Cornerstone sync -- but unlike VantaWeb, it also has no veterinary-specific emergency triage training, meaning after-hours calls from distressed pet owners are handled the same way as a boarding inquiry.
 There is no multi-service routing logic to separate medical, boarding, and grooming queues.
 For a solo-provider practice using Google Calendar and handling fewer than 20 calls per day, Goodcall may cover the basics.
-For any practice running IDEXX Cornerstone with a full appointment and boarding operation, the gaps are material.
+For any practice running Cornerstone with a full appointment and boarding operation, the triage and routing gaps are material.

 Where Goodcall wins